unofficial-rev-port/REVHubInterface/README.md

 Firmware updates may require installing a driver.

 > [!WARNING]
-> Firmware update functionality has been ommited from the initial release.
+> Firmware update functionality has been ommited for releases.

 <details>
   <summary>Driver installation</summary>